 Earned but unpaid wages for active military members and sailors

-Earned by unpaid wages for non-military members and sailors (up to $50)
+Earned but unpaid wages for non-military members and sailors (up to $50)

 Earnings of minor children